chef/chef-web-docs/content/saas/sso.md

 It's crucial to note that your account must hold the Administrator policy to access the SSO user interface.
 This policy is automatically granted to members of the admin team.

-Rest assured, the process of adding a SAML configuration for Chef SaaS is straightforward and easy to follow.
-Here are the simple instructions to guide you through.
+Use the following instructions to add a SAML configuration in Chef SaaS.

 1. Login to your Chef SaaS account and append `/sso` to your fully qualified domain name in your browser toolbar.
 For example, `https://automate.example.com/sso`.